gpii-ops/gpii-infra/gcp/README.md

    * [Logs](https://console.cloud.google.com/logs/viewer)
    * [Monitoring, metrics, and alerts](https://app.google.stackdriver.com/)
    * [Storage](https://console.cloud.google.com/storage/browser)
+1. To see a list of other commands you can try: `rake -T`
+1. If something didn't work, see [Troubleshooting / FAQ](#troubleshooting-faq).

 ### Tearing down an environment

+1. `cd gpii-infra/gcp/live/dev`
 1. `rake destroy`
    * This is the important one since it shuts down the expensive bits (VMs in the Kubernetes cluster, mostly)
 1. (Optional) `rake clean`